Low Light Photo Tips: Capturing the Beauty in Shadows

 Hi, I'm Neyssa

 Light, light, more light!
-I’m always looking for beautiful light for my photo sessions.
-But the impact an image can have when taken in low light makes knowing how to take photos in low light that much more important.
+As a photographer, I’m always on the lookout for beautiful light during my photo sessions.
+However, knowing how to take photos in low light is just as crucial.
+The impact an image can have when taken in less-than-ideal lighting conditions is remarkable.
 Imagine your child sleeping so peacefully.
-Is the room brightly lit, or are there shadows with a little light shining on them?
+Is the room brightly lit, or are there shadows with just a little light shining on them?
+These are the moments where understanding low light photo tips becomes invaluable.

 The biggest lesson I was reminded of when taking this image was to pause.
-Summer can be such a whirlwind of fun, and sunshine, and go-go-go!
+Summer can be such a whirlwind of fun, sunshine, and go-go-go!
 It was nice to take a moment to capture this quiet image.
+When shooting in low light, pausing to observe the available light and shadows is essential.
+This initial observation is one of the most crucial low light photo tips you can follow.

-SET UP: You’ll need a sleeping child to pull this photo off.
-(Sorry for the obvious!)
+SET UP: You’ll need a sleeping child to pull this photo off (sorry for the obvious!).
 I find it helps to plan ahead by getting your camera settings close and knowing the image you want to take before sneaking into your child’s room.
 Naps are like gold in my house, so I don’t want to waste time and possibly wake anyone before it’s time!
-Before nap, get your camera out, practice your settings, and notice the light (or lack thereof) in the room.
+Before nap time, get your camera out, practice your settings, and notice the light (or lack thereof) in the room.
 Once you’re in the room, crack the curtains just a little bit to let in some light.
 You don’t want them all the way open as it may let in too much light.
 As you move the curtain, pay attention to how much light is hitting your child.
+This careful adjustment is key in mastering low light photo tips.

 SETTINGS: In a low light image, it is all about letting in the most amount of light possible.
 Start by setting your ISO to 1000 or more.
 With a small amount of light, you’ll need your camera to be as sensitive as possible to the available light.
 Next, pick an aperture that is wide open, or close to it.
 I used f/1.4 on my 50mm lens.
-This not only helps let in more light, but blurs out more of the background that I don’t want (like beneath her crib).
+This not only helps let in more light but blurs out more of the background that I don’t want (like beneath her crib).
 Finally, set your shutter speed to 1/125 or even lower if you still need more light.
+These are foundational low light photo tips that will help you capture the moment beautifully.

-COMPOSE: Pay attention the light light and shadows, and play around with your composition.
+When composing your shot in low light, pay attention to the light and shadows, and play around with your composition.
 I decided to frame the image horizontally, to show off the texture of her pillow friend and to have the light that’s shining between the bed slats, almost as a leading line right to her face.
+Composition in low light can significantly enhance the mood and emotion of your photos, making these low light photo tips essential for capturing those fleeting moments.